Map files...

 2. Link the map file to the Condes event when you create your event file in Condes, or use the Canvas / Map menu to get a Setup Map dialog for the currently active canvas.
 Use the latter menu when you want to change the map for a canvas.

-Condes will look for the map file
+Condes searches for the map file

 Condes need the map file every time it displays the map, so the map file should not be moved after importing it into a Condes event file.

-2. If Condes doesn't find the map file in this folder, Condes will look for the map file in the standard folder.
-There is a setting in "File" - "Standard Settings for this PC", which allows you to specify a folder name for the standard map files folder.
+2. If Condes doesn't find the map file in this folder, Condes then looks for the map file in the standard folder.
+There is a setting in File / Standard Settings for this PC, which allows you to specify a folder name for the standard map files folder.

 Resolution (DPI) information in bitmap files